Katesgrove

-Katesgrove is an inner-town area and electoral ward situated immediately to the south of the town centre of Reading, Berkshire, England.
+Katesgrove is an inner-town neighbourhood and electoral ward situated immediately to the south of the town centre of Reading, Berkshire, England.
 The named area and ward are largely, but not entirely, coterminous.

-Definition
+In the most, Katesgrove comprises a dense network of narrow streets lined with Victorian terrace houses, many with ornate polychrome brickwork.

+History

+The neighbourhood developed around the road from Reading to Winchester, which is now known as Southampton Street.
+In the north of Katesgrove is St Giles Church, dating back to the 12th century and one of the three original parish churches serving the medieval borough of Reading.
+Katesgrove House was one of the most significant buildings until it was demolished in 1873 to make way for Katesgrove School.

+Industries included the Reading Ironworks, active from 1818, and the Philbrick tannery, opened on Katesgrove Lane in the 1830s.
+Brickmaking was also a long-standing tradition in the area.

+Location

+Traditional

-The traditional definition of the district of Katesgrove is bounded on the north by the Inner Distribution Road, on the east by Sidmouth Street, Kendrick Road and Northumberland Avenue, on the south by Long Barn Lane and Rose Kiln Lane and on the west by the River Kennet.
+The traditional definition of the neighbourhood of Katesgrove is bounded on the north by the Inner Distribution Road, on the east by Sidmouth Street, Kendrick Road and Northumberland Avenue, on the south by Long Barn Lane and Rose Kiln Lane and on the west by the River Kennet.

+Electoral ward

-The Katesgrove electoral ward of the Borough of Reading corresponds closely to the district.
-In addition to the traditional definition of Katesgrove (as given above), the ward includes a strip of land between the A33 and the River Kennet, including the flats on the site of the Reading Central goods depot and the commercial buildings to the south, that would more normally be regarded as part of the districts of Coley and Coley Park.
+The Katesgrove electoral ward of the Borough of Reading corresponds closely to the neighbourhood.
+In addition to the traditional definition of Katesgrove (as given above), the ward includes a strip of land between the A33 and the River Kennet, including the flats on the site of the Reading Central goods depot and the commercial buildings to the south, that would more normally be regarded as part of the neighbourhoods of Coley and Coley Park.

 The ward is bordered by Abbey, Redlands, Church, Whitley and Coley wards and forms part of the Reading Central parliamentary constituency.